 John Schochet | Chief of Staff & Legal Counsel

-As Chief of Staff and Legal Counsel, John serves as the Chief Ethics Officer, staffs the Lieutenant Governor on the Rules Committee, and oversees all matters of policy, communications, international relations, and outreach.
-He has more than 12 years of experience practicing law in Washington state, first as a commercial and appellate litigator at two of Seattle’s largest law firms, then at the Seattle City Attorney’s Office, most recently serving as Deputy City Attorney for Policy and Constituent Affairs.
+As Chief of Staff and Legal Counsel, John serves as the Chief Ethics Officer, staffs the Lieutenant Governor on the Rules Committee, manages public records requests, and oversees all matters of policy, communications, international relations, and outreach.
+John also acts as the office’s key liaison with the Governor’s Office and other state agencies.
+John has more than 12 years of experience practicing law in Washington state, first as a commercial and appellate litigator at two of Seattle’s largest law firms, then at the Seattle City Attorney’s Office, most recently serving as Deputy City Attorney for Policy and Constituent Affairs.
 John received a B.A. in History from Yale University and a J.D. from the University of Virginia School of Law, where he won the 75th Annual William Minor Lile Moot Court Competition.
 He has been to all 50 states, and nine out of 10 Canadian provinces.

 Libby Hollingshead | Deputy Chief of Staff

 As Deputy Chief of Staff, Libby assists with running the agency, oversees the Lieutenant Governor’s schedule, and supports the Lieutenant Governor in all of his Senate presiding duties, including the management of the rostrum and Rules Committee and coordination of appointment letters, bill tracking, and legislative inquiries.
+Additionally, Libby leads the office’s work to improve employment access for veterans and disabled individuals.
 Prior to joining the Lieutenant Governor’s team, Libby worked with the Lieutenant Governor as his Legislative Assistant while he served in both the state Senate and state House.
 Libby received a B.A. in Environmental Studies from the University of Washington’s Program on the Environment, where she focused on interdisciplinary environmental policy.

 Tina Tran Neville | Director of International Affairs